 2. Assuming Ratios are Static

-Believing the ratios throughout the sales funnel are partly fixed and should be the same for everybody is another setback that we can fall into.
+Believing the ratios throughout the are partly fixed and should be the same for everybody is another setback that we can fall into.
 This would allude to the expectation that the entire sales team should have the same conversion rates throughout the funnel – producing conversations from cold calls, shifting conversations to meetings, and for making leads become closed deals.
 Every sales person is unique and there are many factors included so it’s fairly unrealistic to have expectations for different members of a sales team to have identical funnel shapes.

 Also, we can get hung up on the assumption that the conversion rates are what they are as well as that there isn’t a lot that can be done to improve them.
 We might have the belief that hit, lead, and close rates are somewhat fixed as well as that the main variable we need to focus on and manage is the activity level which is put into the top of the funnel.